BollaBerg/TDT4136---Assignment-2---AStar/README.md

 The assignment is as follows:
 > In this assignment, you will become familiar with the A* algorithm by applying it to a classical use case for A*, namely that of finding the shortest path in a two-dimensional grid-like world.

-The assignment to move between different parts of a map (representing Studentersamfundet i Trondhjem).
+The assignment to find a path between different points on a map (representing Studentersamfundet i Trondhjem).
 It is split into five separate tasks:

 | Task          | Starting position     | Goal position                          | Comment |
 | :-----------: | --------------------- | -------------------------------------- | ------- |